GPUOpen-Tools/radeon_gpu_profiler/docs/source/events_windows.rst

    different portions of a scene.

--  **Color by command buffer.** Shows each event in a color associated with its command buffer, so making it easy to see events are in the same command buffer.
+-  **Color by command buffer.** Shows each event in a color associated with its command buffer, making it easy to see which events are in the same command buffer.

--  **Color by user events.** Will colorize each event depending on which user event it is surrounded by.
+-  **Color by user events.** Assigns each event the same color as the user event it is surrounded by, allowing visual correlation between events and the application's user event regions.
+   Events not associated with a user event are shown in grey.

 -  **Color by API PSO** will color events by their API PSO hash values.